-CRM is the fastest growing software categories that in enterprise software.
+CRM is the fastest growing software categories in enterprise software.
 CRM has been forecasted by Forbes to surpass ERP in revenues by the year 2017.
 If that occurs, that will be a fantastic accomplishment as this is the first time that any other category of enterprise software has even come close to ERP sales since ERP was introduced back in the 1980s.

 This is good news and bad news regarding CRM.
 First, the good news is that CRM has been the test case for SaaS delivery of enterprise software.
 If it had not been for CRM and specifically for Salesforce, SaaS would have taken considerably more time to take hold.
 It should be remembered that the conventional wisdom was that no one would trust or use SaaS because it required giving up too much control – and then Salesforce went and proved everyone wrong.
 This is just another example of where the experts that cover enterprise software have been wrong.
 However, the bad news is that CRM is probably not worthy of being the next big enterprise software trend for reasons that will be explained shortly.

 A Short History of CRM